The Bankrate promise

 When you want to keep things simple

 The Custom Cash Card’s rewards program is easy to use.
-You automatically earn 5 percent in the eligible category that you spend the most in each billing cycle.
-You don’t have to enroll in any categories, and if the Custom Cash Card is your only credit card, you won’t have to spend time remembering which credit card to use for every purchase.
+You automatically earn 5 percent in the eligible category that you spend the most in each billing cycle (up to $500 per billing cycle, then 1 percent).
+You don’t have to enroll in any categories, and if the Custom Cash Card is your only credit card, you won’t have to spend energy remembering which credit card to use for every purchase.

 When you want a credit card with good short-term value